confluentinc/ksql/docs/developer-guide/syntax-reference.md

 ksqlDB supports fields that are maps.
 A map has a key and value type.
 All of the keys must be of the same type, and all of the values must be also be of the same type.
+Currently only `STRING` keys are supported.
+The value type can be any valid SQL type.

 Access the values of a map by using the `[]` operator and passing in the key.
 For example, `SOME_MAP['cost']` retrieves the value for the entry